 The reintegration measures in the NRM SOPs provide a very detailed description of each step of the re-integration process.
 However, some areas need more action and implementation.
 According to the information provided by the Albanian stakeholders in the framework of this assessment, the accommodation of minors in foster families is a challenge when it comes to real actions.

-Another reported challenge is long-term monitoring of cases.
-When the victim goes back to his/her family environment, staying in contact with him/her becomes difficult as does maintaining an overview of his/her post-traumatic coping and the reintegration process in general.
+Another reported challenge is the issue of a long-term monitoring of cases.
+When the victim returns to his/her family environment, maintaining constant contact with him/her becomes quite intricate.